Waujito/youtubeUnblock/README.md

 Systemd daemon is also available.
 Do `systemctl enable --now youtubeUnblock.service` after installation (uses queue-num `537`).
 Please, note that systemd will configure iptables automatically.
 If you have troubles with it, delete ExecStartPre and ExecStop from youtubeUnblock.service and configure iptables manually (may be a useful case for nftables).

+If you don't want youtubeUnblock to log on each googlevideo request pass -DSILENT as CFLAGS.

 Also DNS over HTTPS (DOH) is preferred for additional anonimity.

 ## Troubleshooting